guidoschmidt/hicetnunc.wiki.backup/How-to-mint-🌿.md

 ***

-1. Click on “Sync".
+1. You should have already created a wallet (we recommen Temple or Kukai).
+Click on “Sync".
 Your browser will show a pop up asking you to sync with your wallet.
-We recommend Temple or Kukai.
 ![sync button](https://i.ibb.co/25CWLk3/sync.png)
 ![Beacon wallet popup (choose your wallet)](https://i.ibb.co/T8PZVbN/beacon.png)
 2. Approve the sync in your wallet